aadishjain2212/lgbt-support_sentiment-analysis/README.md

 7. Gathered tweets using tweepy module.
 8. Getting sentiment of gathered tweets using already trained linear svc model.
 9. Plotting comparitive graphs for sentiment of India and world .
+### Disclaimer:
+Since random shuffeling is used on reviews.txt therefore on each run the model will train differently and reslts may vary on each run.